boulouk/firedex/README.md

 password = firedex

 ## Running - FireDeX static
-Run PyCharm (file _PY_CHARM_HOME/bin/pycharm.sh_) as root (sudo) and open the following projects from the directory _firedex-static_:
+Run PyCharm (file _PY_CHARM_HOME/bin/pycharm.sh_) as root (sudo) and open the following projects in the _firedex-static_ directory:
 - experimental-framework
 - sdn-controller
 - firedex-coordinator-service

 The default configuration runs 10 subscribers with ρ = 1.5 (network load).

+The following images show the performance of the system (response time and success rate) of the default configuration.

 ![Response time](https://github.com/boulouk/firedex/blob/master/documentation/static-response-time.png)

 ![Success rate](https://github.com/boulouk/firedex/blob/master/documentation/static-success-rate.png)

-The configuration parameters are in the directory _scenario_ of the experimental-framework project:
+The configuration parameters are in the _scenario_ directory of the experimental-framework project:
 - experiment_scenario.py
   - _RUN_ defines the type of experiment to run (analytical model, Mininet simulation, both)
 - firedex_scenario.py